Counter-Strike: Global Offensive: Counter-Strike 2

 In March 2023, Valve announced Counter-Strike 2 as an update to Global Offensive.
 Following a closed beta that began on March 22, 2023, the game was released on September 27, 2023.

 Counter-Strike 2 features major technical improvements over Global Offensive.
 The Counter-Strike 2 update moved the game from the Source game engine to Source 2, introduced "responsive smokes" that could be interacted with, and redesigned versions of classic series maps.
 Various features from Global Offensive were removed, such as the game modes Arms Race (which was later reintroduced in early 2024) and Danger Zone, and all 167 in-game achievements were removed.
 Alongside this, only ten maps were included at launch.

-Counter-Strike 2 replaced Global Offensive in Steam, but it remains possible to play Global Offensive on community servers by selecting an older build version in a Steam configuration panel.
+Counter-Strike 2 replaced Global Offensive on Steam, but it remained possible to play Global Offensive on community servers by selecting an older build version in a Steam configuration panel.
+Global Offensive was later re-listed on Steam on March 3, 2026 as a separate title from Counter-Strike 2, though the matchmaking servers remain offline.
 Additionally, the Xbox 360 console release was not updated, and Global Offensive remains playable there.
 Counter-Strike 2 received a mixed response from players, primarily as a result of removed content.